Rydberg Exciton-Polaritons in a Magnetic Field: Conclusions and Outlook

 \section{Conclusions and Outlook}

-To conclude, we have developed a microscopic theory of Rydberg exciton-polaritons in a transverse magnetic field.
-Our theory is underpinned by two key innovations: a mapping between the 2D hydrogen problem and the 2D harmonic oscillator that allows a highly efficient numerical solution of the entire $s$-exciton Rydberg series in the presence of a magnetic field; and a recently developed renormalization scheme that enables the numerically exact description of exciton-polaritons~\cite{PhysRevRes_1_033120}.
+To conclude, we have developed a microscopic theory of Rydberg exciton-polaritons in the presence of a transverse magnetic field.
+Our theory is underpinned by two key innovations: a mapping between the 2D hydrogen problem and the 2D harmonic oscillator that allows a highly efficient numerical solution of the entire $s$-exciton Rydberg series in a magnetic field; and a recently developed renormalization scheme that enables the numerically exact description of exciton-polaritons~\cite{PhysRevRes_1_033120}.
 As the first such theory, it can be utilized to determine the effect of tuning both the light-matter coupling and the magnetic field to arbitrary values, and in particular to investigate the interplay between very strong light-matter coupling and strong magnetic fields.

 We emphasize that the excellent agreement between our theory and the two experiments in Refs.~\cite{PhysRevB.96.081402,PhysRevLett_119_027401} was achieved without the need to introduce any fitting parameters.
 Rather, all parameters used in our numerically exact modeling were taken from independent experimental measurements.
-Furthermore, we have modeled the experiments as purely two-dimensional, and the agreement with the experimental results thus suggests that the transverse motion in the quantum wells plays only a minor role.
+Furthermore, we have modeled the experiments as purely two-dimensional, and our agreement with the experimental results therefore suggests that the transverse motion in the quantum wells plays only a minor role.
+In the future, it would be interesting to apply the theory to other semiconductors such as ${\mathrm{Cu}}_{2}\mathrm{O}$~\cite{Ziemkiewicz_PRB2021}.

-Our approach is immediately extendable to study Rydberg exciton-polaritons in TMD monolayers.
-The Rytova--Keldysh potential relevant to TMDs modifies the short-range behavior of the interactions and therefore only strongly affects the tightest bound states.
-As a result, the excited states in the TMD Rydberg series are already well captured by the Coulomb potential considered in this work.
+Our results have a wide regime of applicability: to any electron-hole mass ratio, to any polariton momentum below the inflection point, and to different semiconductor structures or materials.
+In particular, our approach is immediately extendable to study Rydberg exciton-po- laritons in TMD monolayers, since the excited excitons in these systems are already well captured by the Coulomb potential considered in this work (see Appendix~\ref{sec:Appendix_B}).
 This direction is especially promising now that experiments have demonstrated how large magnetic fields in TMDs can be induced by strain~\cite{C2CP42181J,strain_TMDs}.